Israel, Hamas trade fire in Gaza as war rages on | Law-Order

 The military said Palestinian militants fired 90 rockets, 20 of which fell short into Gaza.
 Israel says its missile defenses have a 90% interception rate.

 The military said it also shot down a drone “approaching the Israeli border” in the northeast, far from the Gaza fighting.
-It did not say where the drone originated, and the army could not immediately be reached for comment.
-It's possible the drone came from Syria.
+It did not say where the unmanned aircraft originated, but it's possible the drone came from Syria.

 Israel says it has inflicted heavy damage on Hamas' military infrastructure, including a vast network of militant tunnels it refers to as the “Metro.”
 The strikes have brought down several buildings and caused widespread damage in the narrow coastal territory, which is home to more than 2 million Palestinians and has been under an Israeli-Egyptian blockade since Hamas seized power from rival Palestinian forces in 2007.

-Israel has vowed to press on with its operations, and the United States signaled it would not pressure the two sides for a cease-fire even as President Joe Biden said he supported one.
+Israel has vowed to press on with its operations, and the US signalled it would not pressure the two sides for a cease-fire even as President Joe Biden said he supported one.

 “We will continue to operate as long as necessary in order to return calm and security to all Israeli citizens,” Prime Minister Benjamin Netanyahu said after meeting with top security officials on Monday.